HWDance/jax-fsm-mcmc/README.md

 ### Basic Usage
- Import jax, numpy and the FSM machinery we will use to sample MCMC chains with NUTS.
+ We jax, numpy, blackjax and the FSM machinery we will use to sample MCMC chains with NUTS.

 ```python
 # Basic imports